Find Cheap Auto Insurance Quotes in Your Area

 Non-owner SR-22 insurance covers you if you get into an accident while driving a friend's car or a vehicle you have rented.
 These policies are considered secondary coverage, meaning that the policy only kicks in once the primary insurance policy's limits are exhausted.

-For example, say you get into an accident while driving a friend's car and cause property damage for which you are proven liable.
-Your friends auto insurance policy would pay out first up to their property damage liability limit, at which point your non-owner SR-22 coverage would kick in.
+Say you get into an accident while driving a friend's car and cause property damage for which you are proven liable.
+Your friend’s auto insurance policy would pay out first up to their property damage liability limit, at which point your non-owner SR-22 coverage would kick in.

-Why you should get a non-owner SR-22 insurance policy
+Why should you get an SR-22 insurance policy without a car?